rlaw23/rlaw23.github.io/finance/financial_reg_reporting/1010_mas_reporting.markdown

 If a financial institution is in-scope, then it needs to report:

-1. its new in-scope transactions daily, by asset classes
+1. its new in-scope transactions daily, by asset classes (i.e. interest rates, foreign exchange, equities, credit and commodities - in line with the ISDA product taxonomy)

 2. the daily valuations of each of its reported transactions, also by asset classes